romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

       await q.update({
         articleTags: {
-          // note ? mark: nothing will happen if addTagNames is not defined
+          // note the `?` mark: nothing will happen if `addTagNames` is not defined
           create: addTagNames?.map((name) => ({
             tag: {
               connectOrCreate: {